 3. Add Butter

 Spread a thin veil of room temperature butter on each slice of bread.
-Ruth Reichl taught me this trick and it’s life changing.
+Ruth Reichl taught me that.
 If you’re freaking out about the added fat and calories, please stop.
-It’s not like the sandwich was really good for you in the first place, so if you’re gonna eat one, you may as well go all out.
+It’s not like the sandwich is all that good for you in the first place.

 4. Nuke It

 Another tip a ‘la Ruth.
 Eight seconds in the microwave will do the trick.
-The peanut butter turns delightfully melty without getting goopy and hot.
+The peanut butter delightfully melts without getting goopy and hot.
 Speaking of temperature changes, some advocate for cooking the sandwich like a grilled cheese.
-It’s a fine idea, but adds 5 minutes of prep time, dirties a pan, and makes the sandwich tremendously messy, therefore I abstain.
+It’s a fine idea, but adds 5 minutes of prep time and dirties a pan, therefore I abstain.

 5. Consider Potato Chips

-If you need a variation, a single layer of potato chips gives the sando a crisp, salty edge.
-Recently, our Test Kitchen discovered that BBQ potato chips are also darn tasty; if you’re a bacon fanatic, you’ll love how they add a hint of smoky flavor.
+If you need a variation, a single layer of potato chips make it crispy and salty.
+Awesome.
+Recently, our Test Kitchen discovered that BBQ potato chips are great option; if you’re a bacon fanatic, you’ll love how they add a hint of smoky flavor.